rubenwardy/minetest_modding_book/_en/quality/common_mistakes.md

 ## Introduction

-This chapter will detail common mistakes that are made, and how to avoid them.
+This chapter details common mistakes, and how to avoid them.

 * [Never Store ObjectRefs (ie: players or entities)](#never-store-objectrefs-ie-players-or-entities)
 * [Don't Trust Formspec Submissions](#dont-trust-formspec-submissions)